-There are regular bus services to the City Centre and Piccadilly Station, and only 10-15 minutes' walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and it is only a 10-15 minute walk to the universities.

 Whalley Range

 Whalley Range is a largely residential suburb in South Manchester.
 Located near to some of Manchester's main arterial routes, Whalley Range is home to the ornately decorated British Muslim Heritage Centre, a former GMB college.